bonseil/recommend-phone-subscriptions/README.md

 My first ML project.
 Don't look 🙈!

 ## Project description

-Project description Mobile carrier Megaline has found out that many of their subscribers use legacy plans.
+Mobile carrier Megaline has found out that many of their subscribers use legacy plans.
 They want to develop a model that would analyze subscribers' behavior and recommend one of Megaline's newer plans: Smart or Ultra.
 We have access to behavior data about subscribers who have already switched to the new plans (from the project for the Statistical Data Analysis course).
 For this classification task, you need to develop a model that will pick the right plan with the highest possible accuracy.

 ## Project instructions
    - Open and look through the data file.
 Path to the file:datasets/users_behavior.csv Download dataset